dini-ag-kim/avram/specification.md

 A string value is valid against an [explicit codelist](#codelist) if the value is a defined code in this codelist.
 To check whether a string value is valid against a referenced codelist, the codelist is resolved with the codelist directory of the Avram schema.
 Applications MAY resolve referenced codelists against externally defined explicit codelists.
 If so, the application MUST make clear whether codelists defined in the codelist directory are overriden or extened.

-Validation can further be configured to not validate against referenced codelists if the corresponding explicit codelist cannot be found (`ignore_unknown_codelists`).
+Validation can further be configured

+* to not validate against referenced codelists if the corresponding explicit codelist cannot be found (`ignore_unknown_codelists`)
+* to allow codes defined as deprecated in the subfield schedules or positions (`allow_deprecated`)

 ## Counting